fluxninja/aperture/sdks/aperture-go/README.md

 ### HTTP Middleware

-`aperture-go` provides a HTTP middleware to be used with routers.
+`aperture-go` provides an HTTP middleware to be used with routers.

 ```go
 // Create a new mux router